Source: 3rd Person May Be Involved In Murder Of 21-Year-Old Dianna Brice

 UPPER DARBY, Pa.
 (CBS) — We are learning more about the timeline of events leading up to the death of 21-year-old Dianna Brice.
 Her body was found in a wooded lot in Southwest Philadelphia nearly a week after she disappeared.

 The investigation into what happened to Brice is heating up.
-Detectives are following every lead in hopes one of them will help them close in on the person responsible for her murder.READ MORE: Former Warminster Township Police Officer James Carey Accused Of Sexually Abusing 4 Teen Boys Two Decades Ago
+Detectives are following every lead in hopes one of them will help them close in on the person responsible for her murder.READ MORE: Fire Reignites At Johns Manville Plant In Winslow Township Less Than 24 Hours After 4-Alarm Blaze

 Gathering bags of evidence, Philadelphia Crime Scene Investigators spent a significant amount of time at the Upper Darby Police Department on Tuesday.
 It was another step in the homicide investigation.